gre/webgltexture-loader/README.md

 ## WebGLTextureLoader ?

-a `WebGLTextureLoader<T>` is an object created with a `gl: WebGLRenderingContext` that implements loading a WebGLTexture with a given input / config object.
+a `WebGLTextureLoader<T>` is an object created with a `WebGLRenderingContext` that can load and cache a WebGLTexture for a given input.

 ```js
 type TextureAndSize = {